 On March 29, 2023, the Company and Avadel CNS Pharmaceuticals, LLC entered into the RPA with RTW Investments, L.P. ("RTW") that could provide the Company up to \$75,000 of royalty financing in two tranches.
 The first tranche of \$30,000 became available upon satisfaction of certain conditions which included the Company's first shipment of LUMRYZ.
-The second tranche is now available to use, at the Company's election, as the Company has achieved quarterly net revenue of

-\$25,000 prior to the quarter ending June 30, 2024.
-The second tranche expires if the Company does not elect to use it by August 31, 2024.
+The second tranche became available to use, at the Company's election, when the Company achieved quarterly net revenue of \$25,000 prior to the quarter ending June 30, 2024.
+The Company allowed the second tranche to expire on August 31, 2024 and paid a one-time commitment fee of \$2,000 to RTW in accordance with the terms of the RPA.

 On August 1, 2023, the Company received the first tranche of \$30,000.
-As a result of receiving the first tranche, the Company is required to make quarterly royalty payments calculated as 3.75% of worldwide net product revenue of LUMRYZ, up to a total payback of \$75,000.
+The Company is required to make quarterly royalty payments calculated as 3.75% of worldwide net product revenue of LUMRYZ, up to a total payback of \$75,000.